gjbunyea/internet-class-experiments/protocol_activity/smtp_activity/README.txt

 (3)  Install Postfix library support for Perl regexes:  "sudo apt-get install postfix-pcre"
 	This will be necessary to support outgoing whitelisting using the method described below.

-(4)  Edit the /etc/postfix/main.cf file to Enable relay (Telnet) access for nodes in desired IP nets.
+(4)  Edit the /etc/postfix/main.cf file to enable relay (Telnet) access for nodes in desired IP nets.
 For example,
-	to enable computers in the 128.205.36.X (timberlake is 128.205.36.8) subnet to be able to relay email, edit the _existing_ "mynetworks" line and add "128.205.36.0/24".
+	to enable computers in the 128.205.36.X subnet (timberlake is 128.205.36.8) to be able to relay email, edit the _existing_ "mynetworks" line and add "128.205.36.0/24".
 The line when finished should look something like this:

 		mynetworks = 127.0.0.0/8 128.205.36.0/24 [::ffff:127.0.0.0]/104 [::1]/128